CHANGE MY LOCATION

 SHOULD I GO TO THE GYM EVERYDAY?

-Going to the gym every day is not nearly as effective as you might think.
+Using your gym membership every day is not nearly as effective as you might think.
 Most workouts should last around 45 minutes.
-Give your body the time it needs to recover and build muscle tissue.
+Give your body the time it needs with rest days to recover and build muscle tissue.
 If you go to the gym every day or work out for an hour or more, you will most likely be overtraining which could lead to injury, burnout, or frustration when you plateau.

-SO, HOW OFTEN SHOULD I GO TO THE GYM?
+SO, HOW OFTEN SHOULD YOU GO TO THE GYM?

 Going to the gym three to four times per week is perfect for maintaining current fitness levels and staying in shape.
 Athletes or people wanting to take their fitness to the next level should go to the gym six times per week.